 What is liability coverage?

-“Liability” coverage protects you in the case that you are found liable for another person’s expenses.
-So, you get into a car accident.
-You are found at-fault or at least partially at-fault.
-This means you are responsible for the other driver’s damages.
-Your liability coverage would step in to pay for the expenses of the other party or parties.
+“Liability” coverage protects you if you are found liable for another person’s damages.
+If you get into a car accident and you are found at-fault or at least partially at-fault, this means you are responsible for the other driver’s damages.
+Your liability coverage is the part of your auto insurance policy that would step in to cover the expenses of the other party or parties.

 There are two types of auto liability coverage: bodily injury liability and property damage liability.

-Bodily injury liability covers any expenses related to injury of the driver or passengers.
-This would cover medical bills, pain and suffering, rehab costs, lost wages, and other associated costs.
+Bodily injury liability can cover expenses related to injury of the driver or their passengers arising from an accident you cause.
+This would cover medical bills, pain and suffering, rehab costs, lost wages, and other associated costs for these individuals.
 This can be one of the most expensive costs if you are found at-fault for an accident where another party is injured.

 What happens if I don’t have enough auto liability coverage?